How to Build a Detailed Facebook Insights Report

 Organic impressions show how many times the content was viewed on your page directly.
 Paid impressions are the number of times your content was viewed as a paid ad.
 Viral impressions are the number of times that piece of content was viewed when a user reposted it on their Facebook story.

-Viral impressions also count share views and views from people commenting on the content and generating impressions on their walls.
+Viral impressions also count share views and page views from people commenting on the content and generating impressions on their walls.

 Post and page engagement

-Engagement depicts the number of times individuals took some sort of action – whether it’s on your page or on your post.
+Engagement rate depicts the number of times individuals took some sort of action – whether it’s on your page or on your post.

 Keep in mind that engagement metrics – positive or negative – are lumped in together.